Evidence for evolutionary mechanisms

-Behe’s 1996 book Darwin’s Black Box set off a firestorm of controversy and a series of hasty (sloppy, in my opinion) attempts to “debunk” his arguments about irreducible complexity.
-We’ll consider some aspects of the controversy later in this book.
+Behe’s 1996 book Darwin’s Black Box set off a firestorm of controversy and a series of hasty (often sloppy) attempts to debunk his arguments about irreducible complexity.
+We’ll consider his main argument, along with some rebuttals to it, in Chapter 11.
 For now, it is worth mentioning that Behe is a devout Christian in the Catholic tradition, yet he sees no conflict between his faith and mainstream evolutionary science.
 He accepts the claim that all life descended from a common ancestor.
 His objection to evolution concerns only the explanatory adequacy of the mechanisms mentioned above.

 Behe raised another challenge to the mechanisms of mutation and natural selection in his more recent book Darwin Devolves (2019).
 There, he argued that those two mechanisms work together to limit evolutionary change.
 In brief, the problem is that beneficial mutations are usually destructive in the sense that they destroy or degrade functional genes.
 Since immediate benefits often can be gained by disabling genes that are not needed in the present environment, destructive mutations and natural selection together tend to eliminate functional genes more quickly than constructive mutations can build new ones.
 Behe calls this the “The First Rule of Adaptive Evolution: Break or blunt any functional gene whose loss would increase the number of a species’s offspring.”Michael J. Behe, Darwin Devolves: The New Science About DNA That Challenges Evolution (New York: HarperCollins, 2019) (Destructive mutations that confer resistance to malaria, mentioned on the previous page, exemplify the rule.)
 This observation casts further doubt on the claim that increasingly function-rich genomes are the likely result of random mutation and natural selection.

 A related issue is the waiting times problem for coordinated mutations.
 Two or more mutations are said to be coordinated if they must occur together in order to provide an advantage favored by natural selection.
 The average time required for coordinated mutations to occur can be calculated based on known mutation rates; and, in many cases, the estimated time far exceeds the time available in evolutionary history.
-The waiting times problem was first recognized not by critics of evolution but by evolutionary scientists as early as 1970, and it has remained an issue of concern in the mainstream scientific literature in recent years.An early discussion of the waiting times problem appeared in Bodmer (1970), “The evolutionary significance of recombination in prokaryotes,” Symposium of the Society for General Microbiology 20, 279–294.
-For more recent examples, see Christiansen, Otto, Bergman, and Feldman (1998), “Waiting with and without Recombination: The Time to Production of a Double Mutant,” Theoretical Population Biology 53(3), 199-215; Schweinsberg (2008), “The waiting time for m mutations,” Electronic Journal of Probability 13, 1442-1478; Durrett, Schmidt, and Schweinsberg (2009), “A waiting time problem arising from the study of multi-stage carcinogenesis,” Annals of Applied Probability 19(2), 676–718; Behrens, Nicaud, and Nicodéme (2012), “An automaton approach for waiting times in DNA evolution,” Journal of Computational Biology 19(5), 550–562; and Chatterjee, Pavlogiannis, Adlam, and Nowak (2014), “The time scale of evolutionary innovation,” PLOS Computational Biology 10(9), 1-7.
-For example, a 2008 study published in the journal Genetics calculated that a simple two-gene coordinated mutation should take more than 200 million years to occur by chance in human beings.Rick Durrett and Deena Schmidt, “Waiting for Two Mutations: With Applications to Regulatory Sequence Evolution and the Limits of Darwinian Evolution,” Genetics 180, Issue 3 (November 2008), 1501–1509. https://doi.org/10.1534/genetics.107.082610 That’s as long as the entire evolutionary history of mammals and far longer than human beings—or even primates—have existed.
+The waiting times problem was first recognized not by critics of evolution but by evolutionary scientists as early as 1970, and it has remained an issue of concern in the mainstream scientific literature in recent years.Prominent evolutionary geneticist John Maynard Smith was among the first to anticipate the waiting times problem.
+In a 1970 letter in the journal Nature, “Natural Selection and the Concept of a Protein Space” (Nature 225: 563–64), he raised the potential problem but quickly dismissed it, predicting that coordinated mutations “are probably too rare to be important in evolution.”
+(564) Another discussion of the waiting times problem appeared the same year in Bodmer (1970), “The evolutionary significance of recombination in prokaryotes,” Symposium of the Society for General Microbiology 20, 279–294.
+For more recent examples, see Christiansen, Otto, Bergman, and Feldman (1998), “Waiting with and without Recombination: The Time to Production of a Double Mutant,” Theoretical Population Biology 53(3), 199-215; Schweinsberg (2008), “The waiting time for m mutations,” Electronic Journal of Probability 13, 1442-1478; Durrett, Schmidt, and Schweinsberg (2009), “A waiting time problem arising from the study of multi-stage carcinogenesis,” Annals of Applied Probability 19(2), 676–718; Behrens, Nicaud, and Nicodéme (2012), “An automaton approach for waiting times in DNA evolution,” Journal of Computational Biology 19(5), 550–562; Chatterjee, Pavlogiannis, Adlam, and Nowak (2014), “The time scale of evolutionary innovation,” PLOS Computational Biology 10(9), 1-7; and Hössjer, Bechly, and Gauger (2021), “On the waiting time until coordinated mutations get fixed in regulatory sequences,” Journal of Theoretical Biology 524(110657), 1-37.
+For example, a 2008 study published in the journal Genetics calculated that a simple two-gene coordinated mutation should take more than 200 million years to occur by chance in human beings.Rick Durrett and Deena Schmidt, “Waiting for Two Mutations: With Applications to Regulatory Sequence Evolution and the Limits of Darwinian Evolution,” Genetics 180, Issue 3 (November 2008), 1501–1509.
+For an accessible explanation of this calculation and its implications, see Stephen C. Meyer, Darwin’s Doubt: The Explosive Origin of Animal Life and the Case for Intelligent Design (New York: HarperOne, 2013), Chapter 12.
+That’s as long as the entire evolutionary history of mammals and far longer than human beings—or even primates—have existed.

 Similar calculations have led some scientists to doubt that random, unguided mutation is capable of producing novel genes.
 These doubts are especially pressing because mutation is the only mechanism in mainstream evolutionary theory that could produce new genes and alleles.
 No other mechanism can do the job.
 Recombination involves pre-existing alleles, as we have seen; it does not produce new genes or alleles.
 Likewise, mechanisms that alter the frequencies of traits in a population (natural selection, sexual selection, genetic drift, and gene flow) operate only upon genes that already exist.
 Even symbiogenesis and the speculative mechanisms proposed in epigenetics and evo-devo have no power to create novel genetic information.
 So, mutation had better be able to do the work!
 Can it?

 In order to create a new functional gene, mutations must repeatedly shuffle and scramble the nucleobases on a strand of DNA until a sequence is accidentally produced that encodes a functional protein molecule.
 What are the chances of that happening?
 To answer this question, it would be helpful to know what proportion of possible nucleobase sequences would yield a functional protein.
-In 1985, biochemist Michael Denton argued on theoretical grounds that there must be vastly more nonfunctional possibilities than functional ones, making it infeasible for unguided mutations to produce novel genes.See chapter 13 of Michael Denton, Evolution: A Theory in Crisis (London: Adler and Adler, 1985) 308-325.
-At the time, however, there was no way to test Denton’s prediction about the scarcity of functional sequences.
+Beginning in the 1960s, several prominent scientists argued on theoretical grounds that there must be vastly more nonfunctional possibilities than functional ones, making it infeasible for unguided mutations to produce novel genes.Murray Eden, Marcel-Paul Schützenberger, and a number of others raised this problem at a 1966 conference at the Wistar Institute in Philadelphia, where they debated the issue with Ernst Mayr, Richard Lewontin, and other leading evolutionary biologists.
+In 1985, biochemist Michael Denton pressed the argument further in his book Evolution: A Theory in Crisis (London: Adler and Adler).
+Denton used an analogy with natural language to suggest that the proportion of functional sequences would likely decrease with sequence length (see especially chapter 13, pp. 308-325).
+For further discussion of these arguments and their significance, see Stephen C. Meyer, Darwin’s Doubt: The Explosive Origin of Animal Life and the Case for Intelligent Design (New York: HarperOne, 2013), Chapter 9.
+At the time, however, there was no way to test those claims experimentally.